 If you're looking for Paris with a Cuban twist, then you're looking for things to do in Cienfuegos.
 In Cienfuegos, the elegant French spirit mingles with the feisty Caribbean persona to make a beguiling, laid-back coastal city with a solid food scene, beautiful beaches, and fabulous nightlife.
 It’s an easy place to spend a few days or more.
 There aren’t many sights, per se, but there are plenty of activities, namely, walking, eating, shopping, listening to music, and soaking up the sun.
 Wander along the bay or through the well-organized streets and take in the 19th-century Spanish architecture named a UNESCO World Heritage site in 2005.
 This is a particularly good place to stay in a casa particular with a friendly, outgoing host who might recommend some things to do in Cienfuegos or make you a cup of coffee and tell you some local legends.

-After you've read about the awesome things to do in Cienfuegos, feel free to message us with any questions you have about traveling to Cuba!
+After you've read about the awesome things to do in Cienfuegos, feel free to contact us with any questions you have about traveling to Cuba!

 Want to explore Cuba differently?
 Have a local plan your trip.